hsf-training/hsf-training-cmake-webpage/_episodes/01-intro.md

 Enter **Build System Generators** (hereby labeled BSGs for brevity).
 These understand the concepts of your programming language build; they usually support common compilers, languages, libraries, and output formats.
-These usually write a build system (or IDE) file and then let that do the actually build.
+These usually write a build system (or IDE) file and then let that do the actual build.
 The most popular BSG is CMake, which stands for Cross-platform Make.
 But as we've just shown, it is not really in the same category as make.
 Other BSGs include Autotools (old, inflexible), Bazel (by Google), SCons (older Python system), Meson (young Python system, very opinionated), and a few others.
 But CMake has unparalleled support by IDEs, libraries, and compilers.
-It also scales very well, with small projects able to pick it up easily (modern CMake, anyway), and massive projects like the CERN experiments being about to use it for thousands of modules.
+It also scales very well, with small projects able to pick it up easily (modern CMake, anyway), and massive projects like the CERN experiments being able to use it for thousands of modules.

 <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2674_RC03/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"/m/0cxh7f","geo":"US","time":"2004-01-01 2021-10-18"},{"keyword":"/g/11cmy51gz6","geo":"US","time":"2004-01-01 2021-10-18"},{"keyword":"/g/11bzyq50jp","geo":"US","time":"2004-01-01 2021-10-18"},{"keyword":"/m/0170rr","geo":"US","time":"2004-01-01 2021-10-18"},{"keyword":"/m/04dl04","geo":"US","time":"2004-01-01 2021-10-18"}],"category":0,"property":""}, {"exploreQuery":"date=all&geo=US&q=%2Fm%2F0cxh7f,%2Fg%2F11cmy51gz6,%2Fg%2F11bzyq50jp,%2Fm%2F0170rr,%2Fm%2F04dl04","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>